rowanjb/rowanjb.github.io/_pages/cv.md

 Education
 ------
-* **MSc in Earth and Atmospheric Sciences**, University of Alberta, 2024
+* **MSc Earth and Atmospheric Sciences**, University of Alberta, 2024
   * Concentration in physical oceanography/numerical modelling
   * Supervisor: Dr. Paul Myers
-* **BEng in Ocean and Naval Architectural Engineering**, Memorial University of Newfoundland, 2020
+* **BEng Ocean and Naval Architectural Engineering**, Memorial University of Newfoundland, 2020
-  * Equivalent requirements for a Minor in Mathematics completed, 2021
+  * Equivalent requirements for a Minor in Mathematics completed in 2021
-  * Capstone projects: design of an oceanography glider; design of an Arctic warship
+  * Capstone projects: design of an oceanographic glider; design of an Arctic warship

 Awards
 ------